29449/CoEGANet/README.md

 | USPTO-50K | **55.4** | **78.0** | **85.0** |
 | USPTO-Full | **67.9** | **88.2** | **92.6** |

-> Replace the above numbers with your final experimental results.

 ---

 ## 🖼 Visualization